 B) Does website content leverage opportunities to mention the areas where products or services are offered?
 This requires experience, tactics & finesse, depending on how broad that geographic target is.
 For example, have a look at GEO-TARGETING AND LOCAL BUSINESS AUTHORITY!

 C) Have we created consistent accurate business listings at the leading directory sites, at least, including each one’s verification process?
 This can be managed aggressively and efficiently, for instance, by pursuing Local SEO Services.

 D) Have you created a Google my business profile, including listing?
-This is the no. 1 most important listing!
+Do you leverage it’s enhanced information opportunities?
+This is the no. 1 off-website and most important listing!

 E) Have you created a Facebook business page?

 F) Can you clean up inconsistencies in any existing listing or citation?
 This can be a headache, Local SEO and/ or Search & Directory Listing services can make managing this more efficient.